An Independent Study Approach to Learning Math

 To sign in later:

 - Enter your Pearson account username and password.
 Click Sign in.

 - Under MyLab and Mastering New Design on the left, click on your course to start your work.

 Please use Google Chrome as your browser when working with MyMathLab

-The documents on this page are for students who are enrolling in Math 41 or 42 (Algebra Readiness, parts I and II) or in Math 131, 132, or 133 (Combined Algebra, parts I, II, and III) for the Fall 2018 semester.
+The documents on this page are for students who are enrolling in Math 41 or 42 (Algebra Readiness, parts I and II) or in Math 131, 132, or 133 (Combined Algebra, parts I, II, and III).

 Students in the program must purchase the Algebra Readiness/Combined Algebra Custom Workbook & MyMathLab package from the ARC bookstore.
 Note that one set of materials can be used for multiple MMLC courses, if completed in consecutive semesters.
 (Do NOT purchase a stand-alone MyMathLab kit as that code will NOT work for our courses.)
 Please try to have these materials with you on the first day of class if at all possible.